nickschot/ember-lux-starter-app/README.md

 ## Features
 ### Authentication
-Basic authentication via JWT is provided.
+Basic authentication via [JWT](https://jwt.io) is provided.
+[Ember-simple-auth](https://github.com/simplabs/ember-simple-auth) and [ember-simple-auth-token](https://github.com/jpadilla/ember-simple-auth-token) are used in the client.
 By default a token is valid for 30 minutes or 7 days when "remember me" is ticked on login.
-These values can be customized in server/app/utils/constants.
+These values can be customized in `server/app/utils/constants`.

 ### Models
 A single User model with basic attributes is present in both the server and the client.

 ### Semantic UI
 Semantic UI is available in this package.
-It is only partially imported by default.
+It is only partially imported by default to keep the file size down.
 You can change which components you want to import in app/styles/semantic-ui.less.

 ---